Monilinia oxycocci: Disease cycle

 Monilinia species attack various Ericaceae hosts.
 M. oxycocci on cranberry exhibits a disease cycle similar to other species and is characterized by two distinct phases: infection of shoots (tip blight), and secondary infection of flowers (leading to fruit rot).
 Fruit rot only results from the infection of flowers during bloom.

-About the time of budbreak in the spring, apothecia develop from overwintered pseudosclerotia—the hardened, dried-out “mummified” remains of previously diseased fruit.
+About the time of budbreak in the spring, apothecia develop from overwintered pseudosclerotia—the hardened, dried-out "mummified" remains of previously diseased fruit.
 Mummies are typically spherical and approximately 0.5 inches in diameter.
 Apothecia are generally 1 to 2 inches tall.
 These apothecia discharge ascospores over 10–14 days.
 Ascospores infect succulent young developing shoots (0.5 – 1.5 inches long), causing tip blight.
 This is the primary infection.
 Come bloom (about 3–4 weeks after primary infection), conidia are produced on the infected shoots and are dispersed to infect open flowers.
 Conidia borne either by wind or insect deposition may land on the flower stigma, germinate, grow down the style, and colonize the ovary.
 This is the secondary infection.

 Within the ovary, fungal mycelia form a white cottony mass in each of the four locules, or fruit seed cavities, and grow into the fleshy fruit tissue.
 The infected berry itself remains firm, categorizing this type of rot as a hard rot (a soft rot is characterized by total tissue maceration and seepage).
 Affected berries remain yellowish-tan and in some cases turning brown, instead of coloring normally.
-Eventually, the fungus consumes the fruit pericarp and a hard black pseudosclerotium (mummy) develops from 25 – 50% of the diseased fruit.
+Eventually, the fungus consumes the fruit pericarp and a hard black pseudosclerotium (mummy) develops from 25–50% of the diseased fruit.
 Mature pseudosclerotia often float and may be dispersed by harvest or cold protection floods.
 The fungus will overwinter in these mummies—which can be difficult to detect—at or near the soil surface.
+Pseudosclerotia remain viable for several years.
 Wet conditions in the spring stimulate apothecia growth and the cycle moves forward.
 Berries without pseudosclerotia decompose by the next spring.

 A study in 2007 observed that conidia germinate on anthers, nectaries, petals, and stigmata, but not styles.
 The stigma was the only flower part penetrated by the fungus, but no specialized infection structures were noted, concluding that the stigma is the sole floral infection court for conidia of M. oxycocci.